OverviewBlog

 Due Diligence and Customer Approval

-Factoring companies conduct ongoing credit assessments of customers, which may occasionally limit construction companies' ability to work with higher-risk clients.
-Whilst this provides valuable protection against bad debts, it could restrict some business development opportunities.
+• Factoring companies conduct ongoing credit assessments of customers, which may limit ability to work with higher-risk clients

 Implementation and Integration Challenges